Fajr decade: 7 February (18 Bahman 1357)

 On 7 February 1979, Khomeini spoke with the Kurdish community about the necessity of unity between Shia and Sunni sects of Islam.
 At a gathering of lawyers of the High Court, Khomeini expressed that colonialism's plot in create differences between people and clergy.
 The US Secretary of State announced the United States recognition of the Bakhtiar administration and said Bakhtiar must act in the will of the people.
 Khomeini's movement and the Army began to negotiate.
 Opposition groups including academics announced their support for the Bazargan government.
 People and clerics of Zanjan held a 50,000-strong rally to express their overwhelming support for Khomeini and his government.
 Hojatoleslam Aboulfazl Shakouri, on behalf of the people and the clergy, recited a 30-article resolution on the dissolution of the monarchy, the parliament and government of Bakhtiar and the legitimacy of Bazargan government.
 The army, which was fired because of its opposition to the Shah, declared support for Khomeini.
 Due to the people's disregard for the government-imposed curfew, its length was reduced.
 An American striker, who injured a driver in Isfahan, was condemned by a Sharia court and was released on payment of atonement.
 Iranian courts were not eligible to try American nationals.
 The creation of this court refers to the empowerment of Muslim people.
 The United Nations expressed its concern about the situation in Iran.

 8 February (19 Bahman 1357)

 Iranian air force officers went to Khomeini's home and promised their loyalty to the revolution.

 9 February (20 Bahman 1357)

 Millions of Iranians came on to the streets to welcome the return of the religious leader Ruhollah Khomeini.
 The street fights between people and imperial guard intensified.

 10 February (21 Bahman 1357)

 On 10 February 1979, civilians were armed by the revolutionary personnel of the air force.
 A curfew was announced by Bakhtiar's government but Khomeini disparaged it and said people had to break it.
 The revolutionaries subjugated police stations, prisons, and governmental centers.

 11 February (22 Bahman 1357)

-Senior military commanders announced that they were neutral in conflict between Bakhtiar's government and revolutionaries.
+Senior military commanders announced that they were neutral in the conflict between Bakhtiar's government and revolutionaries.
 Thus they withdrew from the streets.
 Bakhtiar resigned and went to Paris.
-Revolutionaries gained a victory in this day.
+The Revolutionaries gained a victory on this day.